Do Shooting Stars Have the Power to Fulfill Wishes?

 You might see more meteors just before sunrise.
 You may also see more in early fall (around September).

 Of course, if there's a meteor shower, that's a great time to see a shooting star.
-For anyone who wants to see one, this calendar should come in handy: A Skywatching Guide to let you know what upcoming events to look for in the night sky, including meteor showers!
+For anyone who wants to see one, a calendar or skywatching guide can let you know what upcoming events to look for in the night sky, including meteor showers!